 You cannot recover punitive damages in an Illinois medical malpractice claim.
 Different damages may be pursued if the case involves a wrongful death.

 An Illinois statute places a cap on the amount that can be recovered in non-economic damages such as a pain and suffering.
 However, the Illinois Supreme Court has ruled that the cap is unconstitutional.
 Click here for other frequently asked medical malpractice questions.

-Strict time limits apply to filing medical malpractice claims in Illinois.
+Strict time limits apply to filing claims in Illinois.
 This makes it important to take immediate action if you believe that you or a loved one was harmed by the negligence of a medical professional.

 When you are ready to act, contact the attorneys of Salvi, Schostok & Pritchard P.C.
 We are ready to use our skills, experience and resources to help you seek the justice you deserve.
 Schedule a free, confidential consultation today by contacting us today by phone or online.